zackstout/beatles-songwriting/README.md

 - (p.
 41) Voice leading in the Plagal cadence
 - (p.
 67) Voice leading in the iim7-V7 change
 - (p.
+147) Resolution in the Aeolian Cadence
+- (p.
 224) Voice-leading in thd VII 'Pre-dominant' of'All l\1y Loving'

 ## Nice Riffs